Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 ***What else could we consider for a deeper analysis?***
 * We saw in the beginning of the analysis that there is way more data available for annual members than casual.
 It'd be ideal to have at least an even amount of information to consider from both types and get to know more the behaviour/tendencies from both.
 * Pricing information: We don't know exactly what the customers are paying for the service.
 Does the bike type influence on the price of the service?
 Does the time of the day change the price?
 If a customer use the service by night, is it cheaper, more expensive, or the same?
 Of course customers look for an opportunity to have a quality service for a good price, so it'd be a good idea to know more information about it to propose more decisions that can call their attention from casual user and the public.
-* Benefit information: Is there any limited use for the customers?
-What is the added value that annual users get?
+* Condition information: Is there any limited use for the customers?
+Distance limitation?
+Time limitation?
+* Benefit information: What is the added value that annual users get?
 What is the difference between the benefits that customers get?